Report: Atlantic City casino smoking ban may cost 2,500 jobs

 They complain of developing respiratory ailments and other harm from breathing second-hand smoke, despite the millions invested by casinos in filters and air purifying technology.

-Legislation to end casino smoking died in last year's legislative session, but has been reintroduced this year, and has garnered bipartisan support, including from a former governor, Democratic state Sen. Richard Codey.
+Legislation to end casino smoking died in last year's legislative session, but has been reintroduced this year, and has garnered bipartisan support.

 The report asserted that between 1,021 to 2,512 jobs could be lost in the first year of a smoking ban in Atlantic City.
 Spectrum used data from 2019 that found that each casino job was supported by $155,008 of gambling revenue.

-Note: This story was first published Feb.
-23, 2022.
-It was updated Feb.
-28, 2022, to correct that Spectrum Gaming Group’s report predicted smokers would constitute 13% of visitors to the casinos, not that 13% of smokers would continue to patronize the city’s casinos if a ban were enacted.